RFI - Tribal Home Visiting Planning, Analysis, and Communication Project (THV PLACE)

 Quick Summary

-The Department of Health and Human Services (HHS), specifically the Administration for Children and Families (ACF) and its Office of Planning, Research, and Evaluation (OPRE), has issued a Request for Information (RFI) for the Tribal Home Visiting Planning, Analysis, and Communication Project (THV PLACE).
-This RFI is for market research purposes to gather information on industry capabilities and experience related to the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program in American Indian/Alaska Native (AI/AN) communities.
-Responses are due May 8, 2026.
+The Health and Human Services (HHS) Administration for Children and Families (ACF), specifically the Office of Planning, Research, and Evaluation (OPRE), has issued a Request for Information (RFI) for the Tribal Home Visiting Planning, Analysis, and Communication Project (THV PLACE).
+This RFI is for market research to gather industry capabilities and experience related to supporting the Tribal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program.
+Responses are due by May 8, 2026, 4:00 PM ET.

-Intended Scope of Work
+Scope of Work

 - Supporting the development and maintenance of Tribal early childhood learning agendas.